Stephenradams/Getting-Started-With-Angular-8-Examples/chapter3/Client-Contacts-Manager-Angular/README.md

 # ClientContactsManagerAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server